akpagar/Career-Launch-Bootcamp/README.md

 ### 3. Smart Machine Health Tracker
 An IoT-based system that monitors machine vibration, temperature, and humidity using ESP32, MPU6050, and DHT11 sensors.
 It provides real-time monitoring and alerts through ThingSpeak cloud.

+### 4.Book Library App
+An Android app that lets users search and explore books via Google Books API JSON response parsing.
+Features integrated voice search for hands-free queries, local persistence using Room/SQLite, and a modern dark mode UI.

+### 5.Schedulix
+Designed an automated timetable generation system to efficiently allocate lectures based on constraints like faculty availability and time slots.
+Reduced manual scheduling effort by generating optimized and conflict-free timetables.

 ---